brunokoga/pathfinder-markdown/prd_markdown/monsters/lycanthrope.md

 ## Creating a Lycanthrope

-âLycanthropeâ is an inherited (for natural lycanthropes) or acquired (for afflicted lycanthropes) template that can be added to any humanoid.
+“Lycanthrope” is an inherited (for natural lycanthropes) or acquired (for afflicted lycanthropes) template that can be added to any humanoid.

 **Challenge Rating** : Same as base creature or base animal (whichever is higher) + 1.